Axway-API-Management-Plus/apim-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Swagger-Promote
+about: Create a report to help us to improve the API-Manager CLI
 title: "[BUG]"
 labels: bug
 assignees: cwiechmann

 ---

-**Swagger-Promote version**
+**API-Mgr.
+CLI version**
-> Please make sure to use the latest Swagger-Promote version.
+> Please make sure to use the latest available version before reporting a bug.

 **API-Manager and Service-Pack Version**